DougD-AZ/Build-a-CPU-Project/README.md

 Each project folder is a complete FPGA project with all files necessary to build the project on Alchitry Au FPGA board.
 The constraints files need to be updated to run on the Au v2 boards.

+IMPORTANT CORRECTION:  In the code listed in the book, references to the uart transmit module contain the code line: uart.tx.block = 0.
+The block parameter has been removed from the module since the book was published.
+This line now gives a error, and can simply be removed.

 Here are some useful links, referred to in the book:

 [Alchitry Boards](https://shop.alchitry.com/collections/products)